eclipse-archived/ceylon-lang.org/documentation/1.0/tour/interop.md

   type, and
 - `java.lang.String` is represented by Ceylon's `String` type.

+According to these rules, all conversions from a Java primitive to a Ceylon type are _widening_ conversions, and are guaranteed to succeed at runtime.
+However, conversion from a Ceylon type to a Java primitive type might involve an implicit _narrowing_ conversion.
+For example, if:

+- a Ceylon `Integer` is assigned to a Java `int` or `byte`,
+- a Ceylon `Float` is assigned to a Java `float`, or if
+- a Ceylon UTF-32 `Character` is assigned to a Java 16-bit `char`

+the assignment can fail at runtime, producing an exception.

+_Note: it is not a goal of Ceylon's type system to warn about operations which might result in numeric overflow.
+In general, almost _any_ operation on a numeric type, including `+` or `*`, can result in numeric overflow._

 ### Java array types are represented by special Ceylon classes

 Since there are no primitively-defined array types in Ceylon,